How to File a Revised ITR After Processing

 Time limit for filing revised return

 The time limit for filing a revised return is governed by Section 139(5) of the Income Tax Act.
 Taxpayers must file the revised return before the end of the relevant assessment year or before the completion of the assessment, whichever is earlier.
-For example, for the financial year 2023-24 (assessment year 2024-25), the revised return should be filed by December 31, 2024, assuming the assessment has not been completed earlier.
-It's crucial to adhere to this timeline to ensure that the revised return is accepted and processed by the Income Tax Department.
+For example, for the financial year 2024-25 (assessment year 2025-26), the revised return should be filed by December 31, 2026, assuming the assessment has not been completed earlier.
+It is crucial to adhere to this timeline to ensure that the revised return is accepted and processed by the Income Tax Department.
 Missing this deadline may result in the inability to correct errors in the original return, potentially leading to penalties or other complications.

-How to file a revised return after ITR processed?
+How to file a revised return after the ITR is processed?

 1. Login to the e-Filing Portal: Visit the Income Tax Department's e-filing website and log in using your credentials.